Tourism statistics - winter season occupancy

-The most popular destinations for tourists travelling outside their own country during the winter season 2012-2013 were Spain, Italy and Austria.
-The flows to these three countries accounted for nearly half of all nights spent by non-residents in the EU-28.
+The most popular destinations for tourists travelling outside their own country of residence during the winter season 2013-2014 were Spain, Italy and Austria.
+The flows to these three countries accounted for half of all nights spent by non-residents in the EU-28.

 Nights spent by residents and non-residents